View/download a PDF version of the Brewers Guide to Registering here (All information in the PDF is also available on this site).

 - Beer shall be served only from behind the tables in the booth space.

-- In the spirit of the Great American Beer Festival we ask that your brewery representatives adhere to these guidelines.
-Failure to do so will result in warnings and/or expulsions of your brewery or representatives.
+- Please make sure all of your brewery representatives adhere to these guidelines.
+Failure to do so will result in warnings and/or expulsion of your brewery or representatives.

-- Each brewery or brewing company is provided a table 6’ L x 30″ W x 29″ H with an 8’ ft. high drape located directly behind the table for brewery displays.
+- Each brewery or brewing company is provided a 6 ft. table with an 8 ft. high drape located directly behind the table for brewery displays.

 - All wall displays must be less than 6 ft. long x 4 ft. high.